Walla Walla, Washington

-Retirees Come to Welcoming Walla Walla, Washington for its Wine Culture, Quaint Downtown and Gentle Ambiance
+Retirees Come to Welcoming Walla Walla, Washington for its Wine Culture, Cute Downtown and Gentle Ambiance

 Cost of Living: Above the National Average

-The median home price is $425,000, reflecting a 30% increase over a year ago.
+The median home price is $410,000, reflecting a 6% decrease from a year ago.
 Vintage single family homes, contemporary ranch ramblers, cottages, Craftsmans, town homes, condos and apartments are all available.
 The southern end of Walla Walla tends to be the most desirable, and the older neighborhoods around Whitman College have an abundance of character.
 Many historic homes are within walking distance of downtown.

 Walla Walla, which means "place of many waters," is somewhat remote, about four hours driving time from Seattle and Portland.
 It is this location, however, that has helped Walla Walla remain undisturbed and able to maintain its gentle, small town way of life.
 And although it is a quiet place, annual festivals, including the Walla Walla Sweet Onion Festival and the Balloon Stampede, bring residents out to celebrate the Walla Walla way of life.
 While not a bastion of urbanity, Walla Walla does boast ArtWalla, the Little Theater of Walla Walla, the Walla Walla Symphony, the Walla Walla Choral Society and free summer concerts downtown.

 No fewer than 65 wineries and 40 vineyards call Walla Walla and the surrounding Walla Walla Valley home.
 Outside of town, the fertile hills are covered with not just wheat fields and onion fields but with more and more grapevines.
 Inside city limits, tasting rooms are tucked away in beautifully restored 19th-century Italianate and beaux arts commercial buildings.
 It is very easy to spend an afternoon sampling a variety of delicious, award-winning vintages without wandering more than a few blocks.